jcgl17/wnl/README.md

 - push code

 In a typical IDE, you have buttons for these functions.
 More critically, you have keyboard shortcuts.
-Those shortcuts allow you execute those other tasks with little friction— just a brief flick of your fingers, without any need to even unfocus from your editor.
+Those shortcuts allow you execute those other tasks with little friction—just a brief flick of your fingers, without any need to even unfocus from your editor.

 In Unix-as-IDE, what's typical is to go to a shell (either by Ctrl-Z to background your text editor, or by switching to a window, terminal pane, etc.).